nathan-loveless/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+      It allows us to share data we store in the context across all components instead of prop drilling

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+      Actions- specific things that are done to the data stored in the store and update it in the UI Reducers- The state management responsible for changing the data in the store and re-rendering the UI Store- the container that houses our state data across the application that is used in state management

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+      Application state is considered the global to the application, any component can access it.
+Anytime you need to share data across components use application state.

+      Component state is where component level data is available only to the particular component that creates the data, many times seen as [state, setState] = useState([]) inside components.
+If the data is specific to the component only, use the component state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+      redux-thunk allows you to return a function instead of an object, it allows ansynchronous actions by intercepting and call an api function

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+      Redux, it just seems to logical that a store contains the state of an application.
+While it is similar to the Context API, the fact that they called it createStore/Store just makes so much more sense to me than using Context API.

 ## Project Set Up